2. Establishment of Regulations

 8. Probationary Period.
 The Administration shall develop and maintain regulations providing for a probationary period for new Employees and for Employees promoted or transferred to a different position.

-8.1 Classified and Administrative.
-For new Classified and Administrative Employees the probationary period shall not be less than 6 months.
+8.1 Non-exempt and Exempt Staff.
+For new non-exempt and exempt staff members the probationary period shall not be less than 6 months.